 Starting a new job

-Get tips for how to make a great first impression while managing the stress and demands of a new job.
+Get tips to make a great first impression while managing the stress and demands of a new job.

 Share on.articles

-Starting a new job can be an exciting time, and it can also come with some level of apprehension, fear, and stress.
-It’s normal to have mixed emotions when coping with change
+Starting a new job can be an exciting time.
+It can also come with apprehension, fear and stress.
+It’s normal to have mixed emotions when coping with change.

 Try our short eLearning module which includes key concepts related to this topic.
 You can share this with others or use it as part of a more in-depth learning program.